nauvane/babelish/content/docs/Scripts and Unicode/What is a script?/index.md

 {{< figure src="/images/boundaries_han.png" caption="Han: case and boundaries" alt="Han: case and boundaries" width="80%">}}

 A Han ideogram can be thought of as contained a uniform square frame: here, the characters are displayed in visible **bounding boxes** to illustrate the absence of features like case and word separation.
 Note that punctuation marks imported from European scripts are **[full-width](https://unicode.org/glossary/#fullwidth)** rather than **[half-width](https://unicode.org/glossary/#halfwidth)**, and therefore do not require additional spacing.
-Can you identify the use of Traditional Chinese quotation marks here, as well as the European comma and full point?

 ### A historical script: Ogham